ai4r/AIR-Act2Act.pytorch/README.md

 We recommend to download **Choregraphe for PC** for **NAO V6**.
 After installing Choregraphe, launch it.
 Then, cilck [Edit] - [Preferences] - [Virtual Robot] and select Pepper for Robot model.
-You need to remember the port number written at the bottom.
+You need to remember the port number which is written at the bottom.

 ## User recognition